-For quickly testing a strategy, just select the script and click [Test].
-Depending on the strategy, a test can be finished in a second, or it can run for several minutes on complex portfolio strategies.
+For quickly testing a strategy, select the script and click [Test].
+Depending on the strategy, a test can be finished in less than a second, or it can run for several minutes on complex portfolio strategies.
 If the test requires strategy parameters, capital allocation factors, or machine-learned trade rules, they must be generated in a [Train] run before.
 Otherwise Zorro will complain with an error message that the parameters or factors file or the rules code was not found.

 If the script needs to be recompiled, or if it contains any global or static variables that must be reset, click [Edit] before [Test].
 This also resets the sliders to their default values.
 Otherwise the static and global variables and the sliders keep their settings from the previous test run.